PeterMosmans/tools-image/README.md

 Continuous Integration pipeline, by using this image.

-Some of the tools are binaries (for example the SonarQube scanner), some are Python libraries.
+Some of the tools are binaries (for example the SonarQube scanner), some are Python libraries, and some are Node packages.

-The accompanying `Jenkinsfile` can be used to automatically build, test and push the image using the build and automation server Jenkins.

-The accompanying `.gitlab-ci.yml` file can be used to automatically test the image.
+The accompanying `.gitlab-ci.yml` file can be used to automatically test the image, using several automated security testing tools.

 A prebuilt Docker image can be found on
 <https://hub.docker.com/repository/docker/gofwd/tools-image> and downloaded from